 We have provided a form to use as documentation of immunity which also includes a waiver you may sign in the event religious, personal, or medical reasons prevent you from vaccination.

 Many students opt to sign the waiver to avoid tracking down past medical records or getting injections.
 Should a Measles outbreak occur, these students will have to leave campus for a minimum of two weeks.
 This may result in missed classes or coursework that you may not be able to make up.
 If you are a student employee working on campus, you may end up missing work and will not receive compensation for time lost.

 Measles continue to have a presence in the United States, affecting primarily young adults.
 The CDC now recommends that anyone considering travel outside the U.S. have proof of Measles immunization.
 Many employers, especially those in Health, Medicine, Teaching and Childcare are mandating Measles immunization as a condition of employment.

 In Washington State, it is a requirement of all K-12 students to provide documentation of immunity.
 Due to enforcement of such policies, most freshmen entering college are already immunized against Measles.
 So, please take a few moments to check your immunization status.
 Print and fill out the Documentation of Immunity / Waiver Form and return it either to the Health Center or Registration and Records prior to THE BEGINNING OF FALL QUARTER, it will be well worth it!

 The Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention recommends that college students and parents learn about meningococcal meningitis and the potential benefits of vaccination.

 The student Health Center offers the following vaccines to interested students:

-- MMR (Measles, Mumps, Rubella) Free* to students born in or after 1957
+- MMR (Measles, Mumps, Rubella) $5 (injection fee) to students who are uninsured or underinsured

 - *All injections subject to a $5 injection fee